Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 **4. We want to sell tickets to shows.**

 <img src="https://github.com/asdub/yellow-lemon-MP1/blob/master/readme/screenshots/events-section-screenshot.png" width="350" alt="Ticketed Events">
-As referred to above, the event section allows users to see upcomming ticketed events, which can be purchased through a third party.
+As referred to above, the event section allows users to see upcoming ticketed events, which can be purchased through a third party.
 Within this section a link brings the user to a third party and searched for additional dates.

 **5. We want the ability to receive enquiries about private shows.**